TonyZong-Darzin/code-review/README.md

 <img src="./images/pullrequest-description.png" width="800px"/>

-You can also toggle to view a preview of the description.
+You can also toggle to see a preview of the description.

 <img src="./images/pullrequest-description-preview.png" width="800px"/>

-### 4. Create pull request
+### 4. Assign reviewer

-Pull request
+TODO

 ### 5. Create pull request

+TODO

 ### 6. Submit pull request